JuusoRanne/omarchy-zellij-themes/README.md

 ### 3. Verify the setup

 When you change themes using Omarchy, the hook will automatically:
+- Script will check if there is already generated theme and use that
 - Generate a new Zellij theme file in `~/.config/zellij/themes/`
 - Update your Zellij config to use the new theme